fluent/fluentd-docs-gitbook/developer/api-plugin-parser.md

 # Writing Parser Plugins

-Fluentd supports [pluggable and customizable formats for input plugins](parser-plugin-overview).
+Fluentd supports [pluggable and customizable formats](/plugins/parser/README.md) for input/filter plugins.
 The plugin filenames prefixed `parser_` are registered as Parser Plugins.

 See [Plugin Base Class API](/developer/api-plugin-base.md) for details on the common APIs for all the plugin types.